elijahr/nim-typestates/docs/guide/verification.md

 The library installs a `nim-typestates` binary for project-wide verification and visualization.

+The CLI uses Nim's AST parser for accurate extraction of typestate definitions, correctly handling comments, whitespace, and complex syntax.

+**Important:** Files must be valid Nim syntax.
+Syntax errors cause verification to fail immediately with a clear error message.
+This is intentional - a verification tool should not silently skip files it cannot parse.

 ### Verify

 Check that all procs on state types are properly marked: